1911 Auckland Rugby League season: Reminiscing about the league's formative years

-In 1941 at the annual meeting the chairman of the league in 1911 (Mr. B. Brigham) spoke about the league in its formative years.
+In 1941 at the annual meeting the chairman of the league in 1911 (Mr. Barry Brigham) spoke about the league in its formative years.
 He said "the seeds sown by the pioneers have developed in a wonderful way... when we first started playing, the matches were at Victoria Park.
 For funds we used to go around with a hat.
 Then we started taking boxes round, and if at the end of the day we were "shy", we had to have a tarpaulin just to pay for the ground".
 He went on to say that "plenty of mud was thrown at us those times, and we had to face a good deal of hostility.
 Our first meetings were held in the cellar of the Rob Roy Hotel, and then we got the use of the social room in the same hotel.
 Then we drifted to other rooms, and a home of our own".
 He also talked of venues and said "at one time the league had a lease of Eden Park at £100 a year, and from there they shifted to Victoria Park, where on one occasion they had a £300 gate, a figure that was not beaten until the 1924 season at Carlaw Park.